jpllosa/practice/README.txt

 ah, okay, this shows who committed and when but within the scope of -L 10,15 which is line/commit 10 to 15

+new DbUnit idea
+instead of subclassing DBTestCase class, you use JUnit and inside the test method you wrap the JDBC connection to IDatabasseConnection with the concrete class DatabaseConnection.
+Then you can use IDatabaseConnection as parameter to DatabaseOperation.CLEAN_INSERT.execute();